carinalau/carinalau/README.md

-## Hi there, thanks for stopping by! 👋
+## Hi there.
+Thanks for stopping by! 👋

 I'm Carina, a student at Cornell University majoring in Information Science (Data Science concentration) and Communication, with minors in Biometry & Statistics and Business.
 I'm passionate about combining data-driven decision-making with storytelling to create impactful solutions.